TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Index.rst

         The deployment guide highlights some of solutions available that can help automate the process of deploying TYPO3 to a remote server.

-    ..  card:: :ref:`Tuning TYPO3 <TuneTYPO3>`

-        This chapter contains information on how to configure and optimize the infrastructure running TYPO3.

     ..  card:: :ref:`TYPO3 Release Integrity <release_integrity>`

         Every release of TYPO3 is electronically signed by the TYPO3 release team.